MrKeviscool/S-AND-B0X/README.md

 # S-AND-B0X
 a shitty sand sim

-INSTALLS:
+SETUP:
-make sure sfml is installed in the default location
+make sure sfml is installed in the default location and then run compile.sh not tested on Windows but it should work

 S&ND B0X README: